BlackBookOfficial/BB-HairGrow/README.md

 - Configuration: Enable/Disable Brow and Beard growth.
 - Configuration: Enable/Disable Notifications.
 - Configuration: Time for growth for both Brow and Beard.
+- integration information will be within the folder: extrainfo.

 # ToDo - for now:
 - Create/Add animations when using items.